stevegt/grid-cli/v2/doc/141-cache.md

     - Node A receives the response message containing the current weather data for `Location X`.
     - The promise made by Node B to provide the weather data is fulfilled.

-In this flow, every message exchanged is a promise, an assertion of truth, and the system leverages the cache and modules to handle requests effic iently and reliably.
+In this flow, every message exchanged is a promise, an assertion of truth, and the system leverages the cache and modules to handle requests efficiently and reliably.